Jormit/GameBoy-Emulator-Old/README.md

 # GameBoyEmu
 Gameboy emulator written in c.
 Can only run Tetris and Dr Mario due to lack of bank switching and non cycle-accurate emulation.
 Graphics done in sdl.
+Probably won't be worked on any further...

 # Usage
 main.exe /path/to/romfile